 Wool from two- to four-year-old sheep, I spin worsted weight (12 to 14 wpi) or sport or fingering weight (14 to 16 wpi) and use this yarn for socks, sweaters, hats, and mittens—and to weave blankets.

 When the sheep are more than four years old, their fleece is coarser and I usually don’t spin it unless I want a rug or a sturdy saddle blanket.
 I personally think that a lot of times it is this older fleece that people have acquired (usually for free) and they expect a lot out of it.

 Perhaps at one time the Suffolk sheep was primarily raised and bred as a meat sheep breed, but it should and can be bred for good quality fleece as well.

 Fleece quality depends heavily on what the sheep are fed and secondarily on how it gets processed.
-Grass fed are the best sheep for wool.
+Grass fed is the best sheep for wool.

 Originally published in sheep!
 November / December 2012 and regularly vetted for accuracy.